devleaks/divelog/README.md

 ```

 # To Do #

 ## Auto create(/delete) divelog upon event calendar subscription ##

 * User: Automatically insert a new divelog (planned dive) when user confirm registration to events of type `event_calendar:type:divelog`?
 * User: Accept new divelog from buddies when they create a new dive log and I am listed a buddy and I have not added the dive yet.

+* Create 'club_dive' and 'same_dive' relationships.

+* Update relations to hypeGallery album when they are created, updated, or deleted.

+* Be nice to other modules and provide hooks on divelog creation, update, deletion.

 ## Issues ##